 Björn Persson’s latest venture is the just-opened Spisa, inspired by the informal kitchens of Europe’s Mediterranean South, located on trendy Övre Husargatan.

-We loved our evening at Familjen, but now have three more reasons to return to Gothenburg!
+We loved our evening at Familjen, and now have three more reasons to return to Gothenburg!

 My husband and I were in Gothenburg to attend the World Food Travel Summit, convening in Europe for the first time.
 Our meal at Familjen was a delicious introduction to Sweden‘s vibrant food culture.